ronrothjr/The-Threads-of-Becoming/organizations-field-guide.md

 # **Facilitation Micro-Sequences**

-Use these short engagements when you encounter thread dynamics in any meeting:
+Use these short interventions when you encounter thread dynamics in any meeting:

 ## **When a Meeting Gets Stuck (5 minutes)**